fruit/sfCacheTaggingPlugin/README.markdown

                                               # %char_explanation%  - Operation explanation string
                                               # %time%              - Time, when data/tag was accessed
                                               # %key%               - Cache name or tag name with its version
-                                              # %microtime%         - Microtime timestamp when data/tag was accessed
+                                              # %microtime%         - Micro time timestamp when data/tag was accessed
                                               # %EOL%               - Whether to append \n in the end of line
                                               # (e.g. "%microtime% %char% (%char_explanation%) %key%%EOL%")

           view_cache_manager:
             class: sfViewCacheTagManager    # Extended sfViewCacheManager class
             #param:
-            #  … your params here
+            #  … your parameters here

     **Short working example to start caching with tags using APC (location: ``/config/factories.yml``)**